dreipol/lighthouse-config/README.md

 you can add some `preAuditScripts` in the config.
 Those scripts are executed right before lighthouse starts.
 These scripts have to implement the [`PreAuditScriptInterface`](src/PreAuditScriptInterface.ts) interface.

-The will be already on your desired route
+Before execution of this script, the browser instance will already be on the inital url, passed in the `execute` method of `Dreihouse`

 Here is an example of such login script